Gruntfuggly/todo-tree/README.md

 **todo-tree.tree.hideTreeWhenEmpty** (`true`)<br/>
 Normally, the tree is removed from the explorer view if nothing is found.
 Set this to false to keep the view present.
+*NOTE: This setting is currently disabled due to a bug in VSCode.
+It will be re-enabled after the January release.*

 **todo-tree.tree.filterCaseSensitive** (`false`)<br/>
 Use this if you need the filtering to be case sensitive. *Note: this does not the apply to the search*.